rachitkinger/qs-optimisation/README.md

 The analysis is available on the screen.
 As soon as the output is ready, the screen will be updated with three tables.

 **Table 1** contains the names of Accounts and Campaigns that are top priority for optimisation.
-**Table 2** contains the names of Accounts and Campaigns that are top priority for optimisation.
+**Table 2** contains the names of Accounts and Campaigns that are second highest in priority for optimisation.
 **Table 3** contains full details on keywords and what the problem areas are. (this table can be downloaded as a `.csv` file.
 Just click on the *Export Analysis* button)

 ##### What do the different columns mean?
 `Priority`  This is self-evident.
 Priority is decided upon the proportion of campaign spend that is going towards low quality keywords.
 The higher the proportion, the higher the priority